Through The Fibro Fog

 • Fresh and fruity - the taste of mango in summer is just so delicious and always reminds me of vacations.
 Perhaps it will take you back to a time spent with friends and family in the sunshine too!

-• Frozen mango - no need for fresh mango, just head to the freezer for the main ingredient!
+• Frozen mango - no need for fresh mango, just head to the freezer for the main ingredient.

-bowl of frozen mango with a smaller bowl of maple syrup.
+individually labelled bowl of frozen mango with a smaller bowl of maple syrup.

 • Maple syrup: to add a little extra sweetness to make it even more indulgent.